Floating Island Plants for Your Pond

 Typically the majority of the plants used in these islands are cold-hardy and will live year after year.
 The extruded foam material is critical, as the plant mass makes a substantial root ball and consequential weight, especially as the plants will live through the year(s).
 This extruded foam material makes up the bulk of the island’s cost, so it should never be tossed out.
 This makes your island investment sustainable.
 In my own unheated domes at 7800 feet altitude, I have numerous islands that have “floated” in my tanks for a decade, providing beauty year-round.

-Create a Thriving Ecosystem in your Water-Tank & How to Make an Aquatic Plant Protector.
+Create a Thriving Ecosystem in your Water-Tank and How to Make an Aquatic Plant Protector.